 Brookies are a non-native fish that reproduce naturally in many of Oregon’s high-mountain lakes and streams.

-They can be caught using the same methods as the rainbows and are particularly agreeable to fly fishing, either with traditional fly rod and reel or spin-casting with a fly under a clear bubble.
+Generally, though, they can be caught using the same methods as the rainbows and are particularly agreeable to fly fishing, either with traditional fly rod and reel or spin-casting with a fly under a clear bubble.

-Trillium Lake sits at 3,600 feet in elevation on the moister west side of the Cascades, so there is often plenty of wintertime snow, and the lake can get off to a slower start in the spring.
+Trillium Lake sits at 3,600 feet in elevation on the moister west side of the Cascades, so there is often plenty of wintertime snow.